anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

 from CBOR, typically using a loads() function.
 The resulting object is the COSE signature with a detached payload.

-2. Make a copy of the received M_FLOOD message
+2. Make a copy of the received M_FLOOD message.

 3. Remove the sign-option from that copy.